nivupai/InformationInequalities.jl/README.md

 ## Quickstart

-Here is a quick demo about solving an interval linear system.
+Here is a quick demo example from one of the InformationInequalities function.
+This shows the canonical decomposition and computational tree.

 ```julia
 using InformationInequalities